 2 Nights at a 4-star hotel in Bunratty.

-1 Night at 'The Fitzpatrick Castle Hotel', County Dublin
+1 Night at 'The Clayton Hotel', County Dublin

 Day 2 - Sunday, April, 26th We arrive in Dublin early morning Sunday.
 After collecting our luggage and clearing customs, we will board our 1st class coach and have breakfast in Ennis.
 Our next stop will be at 10:15 at the Cliffs of Moher with the breath-taking views of the Atlantic Ocean from 702 feet above the sea.
 Mother Nature will decide how long we stay at the cliffs!
 If you like you can have lunch or a snack at the Café.
 We’ll leave the Cliffs in time to Check into The Bunratty Castle Hotel.
 After your settled, you’ll have time to relax in the spacious and comfortable lobby or have a drink at the bar or on the lovely outdoor terrace before dinner.
 Tonight we’ll be reveling with the lords and ladies who will serve and entertain us as characters at Bunratty Castle Medieval Banquet and show.